 \section{Introduction}

-\ac{IoT} devices, small sensors, and embedded devices process and control sensitive information.
-They are typically resource constrained and vulnerable to attacks that aim to manipulate their operation and/or extract sensitive information~\cite{papp_embedded_2015}.
+Nowadays, numerous embedded devices, sensors and \ac{IoT} devices process and control a large variety of sensitive information.
+They are typically resource-constrained and vulnerable to attacks that aim to manipulate their operation and/or extract sensitive information~\cite{papp_embedded_2015}.
 Memory corruption vulnerabilities induce a serious security threat.
 Mitigations such as data execution prevention have eradicated code injection attacks.
 Nonetheless, \acfp{CRA} achieve hijacking the control flow of a program using a chain of executable code snippets~\cite{shacham_geometry_2007,roemer_return-oriented_2012-2}.
 These attacks target both general purpose~\cite{shacham_geometry_2007} and embedded devices~\cite{caballero_avrand_2016,jaloyan_return-oriented_2020,bletsch_jump-oriented_2011,salehi_microguard_2019-1}.
 At the same time, the execution of embedded software may leak information about sensitive data to the adversary via side channels~\cite{messerges1999investigations,deogirikar2017security,devi_side-channel_2021}. \acfp{SCA} allow an attacker to extract information from the target device by recording side-channel information, such as execution time or power consumption, which may depend on secret values.

 Mitigating \acp{CRA} and \acp{SCA} is a double-edged challenge.
 In the literature, there are solutions tailored to each of these attacks for embedded devices.
-However, there are two main drawbacks with combining individual mitigations.
-First, there is no guarantee that the sequential application of the mitigations preserves the properties of each of these mitigations (see Section~\ref{ssec:motivation}).
-Second, the mitigation result may accumulate the introduced overhead from each approach~\cite{deogirikar2017security}, which may be forbidding, and thus, creates the need for overhead-aware approaches~\cite{vu_reconciling_2021-1,tsoupidi2021constraint}.
+However, there are two main drawbacks associated with combining individual mitigations.
+First, there is no guarantee that the sequential application of the mitigations preserves the properties of each of them (see Section~\ref{ssec:motivation}).
+Second, the mitigation result may accumulate the introduced overhead from each approach~\cite{deogirikar2017security}, which may be resource-forbidding, and thus, creates the need for overhead-aware approaches~\cite{vu_reconciling_2021-1,tsoupidi2021constraint}.